 The British North American colonies were all originally located on the Atlantic coast, but almost immediately their frontiers began to move westward into the interior.
 By the start of the 18th century the central colonies reached inland to the Appalachian mountains, a long chain of mountain ranges stretching from north to south several hundred miles inland from the coast.

 At that time, as noted above, the population of Britain’s North American colonies stood at a quarter of a million.
 This number kept on rising during the 18th century, so that by mid-century it stood at just over a million, and in 1780 it was at almost 3 million.
 Even at this figure the territories of the colonies were very underpopulated, by the standards of contemporary Europe; however, the colonials were accustomed to a spacious landscape, and were always hungry for new lands.

 The Appalachian mountains formed a major barrier to westward expansion.
-For example, although the Blue Ridge Mountains, one of the central Appalachian ranges, were being settled by Virginians by 1670, it was not until after the discovery of Cumberland Gap in the 1750s that settlements began to appear on the western flank of the mountains, in Tennessee and Kentucky.
+For example, although the Blue Ridge Mountains, one of the central Appalachian ranges, were being settled by Virginians by 1670, it was not until after the discovery of Cumberland Gap (like other routes into the interior, a trail long used by Native Americans) in the 1750s that settlements began to appear on the western flank of the mountains, in Tennessee and Kentucky.
 It was only in the 1770s that substantial settlement began to occur here.

 By this time the Appalachians had also been breached in Pennsylvania, with settlements beginning to spring up to the west after the mid-18th century.

 In New England, with the way west blocked by French territory along the St Lawrence valley, the movement of settlement was steadily northward.
 Here again they encountered the French in the northern parts of Maine and most of Vermont.

 In some of the south, where navigable rivers allowed good transport by boat, rich men would establish plantations worked by slaves, duplicating the elite-dominated society of the coast.